 But who was the real Calamity Jane?
 And what has made her story so enduring?

 Calamity Jane was born Martha Jane Canary in 1852 in Princeton, Missouri.
 (The spelling is sometimes found as Martha Jane Cannary.)
 According to a ghost-written 1896 autobiography, Canary was born a poor pioneer girl to a gambling addict father and a mother who had worked as a prostitute.

-Her mother died while the family was in route to Blackfoot, Montana when Canary was 14.
-The family lived in Virginia City, Nevada for a time, and then her father died just a year later in Salt Lake City, Utah.
-Canary cared for her five younger siblings and traveled to Piedmont, Wyoming in search of a better life.
+Her mother died while the family was en route to Blackfoot, Montana, when Canary was 14.
+The family lived in Virginia City, Nevada, for a time, and then her father died just a year later in Salt Lake City, Utah.
+Canary cared for her five younger siblings and traveled to Piedmont, Wyoming, in search of a better life.

-By the mid-1870s, Canary was veritable celebrity of the Wild West.
-Not content with simply staying inside the dance halls and brothels, Canary created a persona for herself.
+By the mid-1870s, Canary was a real celebrity of the Wild West.
+Not content with merely staying inside the dance halls and brothels, Canary created a persona for herself.
 She became known for wearing what was considered men's attire, dressing in buckskins.